Does Car Insurance Cover Door Dings and Scratches?

 Request a paintless dent repair specialist if applicable.

-For dings without paint damage, ask whether your insurer works with paintless dent repair technicians.
-This method costs less than traditional body work and produces faster results with no repainting.
+For dings without paint damage, ask whether your insurer works with paintless dent repair technicians, which is less expensive than traditional body repair.

 6. 6